andreas-ka/bigfoot-rage/README.md

 # Bigfoot Rage

-### A fun game about survival in the forest, finding loot and avoid being killed by monsters.
+### A fun game about survival in the forest, finding loot and avoid being killed by... you guessed it bigfoot!.
 ### Will you make it out alive?
 _____________________________________________________________________________
 ### Am i responsive